 Show a Zero for a Negative Number

 You can also use custom formatting to show a zero for a negative number.
-Use the below steps to apply it.
+Means if you only need to display negative numbers as zero but keep the actual data unchanged, you can use the below steps to apply it.